CivicaDigital/MongoRocks/README.md

 ## Removing Documents

 Removing documents is similar to finding them.
 We pass in a the same filter object as we would when finding and also an options object.
-There is a is safety feature though, the filter object isn't optional (to prevent you from the accidental pressing of go and deleting the entire database).
+There is a is safety feature though, the filter object isn't optional (to prevent you from accidentally pressing of go and deleting the entire database).

     db.names.remove(<filter>)